Ace-86/TicTacToe/README.md

 -Build the logic that checks for when the game is over!
 Should check for 3-in-a-row and a tie.

--Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that congratulates the winning player!
+-Clean up the interface to allow players to put in their names

+-button to start/restart the game (complete)

+-add a display element that congratulates the winning player!